 - Do something you are passionate about, but make sure it is viable.

 - Do research: is it worthwhile making/producing something, can you see yourself making a profit?

 I’m so grateful for the time and wisdom that these local businesses have shared here today – their advice definitely helps me as I navigate starting a business during these strange times.
-It’s also been great to learn how this region shapes their products, and the places that they like to get out and about to!
-If any local businesses would like to feature on A Highland Blend, pricing starts from £120.
-Do get in touch or take a look at my Available Services page for more information.
+It’s also been great to learn how this region shapes their products, and the places that they like to get out and about too!
+If any local businesses would like to feature on A Highland Blend, do get in touch or take a look at my Services page for more information.